Family: Compositae (daisy, echinacea, margiold)

 - Bath, Steam

-- Milk from snapping off a blossom or breaking the stem in half
+- Milk from snapping off a blossom, breaking the stem in half, cut roots.

 - Dandy Blend (a yummy instant beverage with extracts of dandelion, chicory, barley and rye)